DimaSamodurov/kredodirect/README.md

-# Retrieves accounting data from kredodirect.com.ua
+# Retrieves account history data from kredodirect.com.ua

 Capybara and selenium webdriver are used to download .xls reports.